hipe/tmx/fields/doc/issues/012-normal-normalization.md

   - modality: defined (vaguely) at [#br-002]

-  - monadic: (here) a formal attribute that "takes" a single value (as opposed to a flag or glob). formally a category of of "argument arity".
+  - monadic: (here) a association that "takes" a single value (as opposed to a flag or glob). formally a category of of "argument arity".

   - operation: the newer, [ze]-era term for what we used to call "action".